Bitwig Studio

 Bitwig Studio is a proprietary digital audio workstation developed by Bitwig GmbH.
 Bitwig is available for Linux, macOS, and Windows.
 Bitwig is designed to be an instrument for live performances as well as a tool for composing, recording, arranging, mixing, and mastering.
 It offers a suite of controls for beatmatching, crossfading, and other effects used by turntablists.
 Bitwig supports both traditional linear music arrangement and non-linear (clip-based) production.
 It has multi-monitor and touch screen support.
-Bitwig is notable for its strong modulation, and automation capabilities.
-The current stable version of Bitwig is "Bitwig Studio 4.4.x".
+Bitwig is notable for its strong modulation and automation capabilities.

 In 2017, Bitwig Studio was named DAW of the year by Computer Music magazine.
+In 2023 it was named DAW of the year by Future Music magazine and Music Radar magazine.

 History

 Bitwig was founded and developed in Berlin by Claes Johanson, Pablo Sara, Nicholas Allen and Volker Schumacher in 2009.
 Since 2010, Placidus Schelbert has been the CEO after he left his position as an International Sales Manager at Ableton, in the same year.

-In 2022 Bitwig GmbH was one of the main sponsors for a new audio plug-in interface, CLAP.
+In 2022, Bitwig GmbH was one of the main sponsors for a new audio plug-in interface, CLAP.

+Spectral Suite controversy

+In 2022, Bitwig added a new "Spectral Suite" range behind a paywall, against their sales agreement with customers that Bitwig would not introduce additional purchases beyond its annual update fee.
+This caused outrage among its community, causing them to revert the decision and offer refunds.